andraugust/andraugust.github.io/quantum-2.md

 $$

-Plugging this into the GSE gives the PDE governing free particle dynamics:
+Plugging this into the GSE gives the free particle PDE:

 $$